rkabrick/bild/README.md

 }
 ```

-You can override this default file location using:
+You can override the global config location using:

 ```sh
 bild --config /path/to/custom_config.json